bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 ### 50. Paperform

-For all the advances we’ve made in the world—sending billionaires to the moon, having the power of a supercomputer in our pockets—it’s still weirdly difficult to code beautiful online forms (seriously, PHP is a pain.)
-That’s where [Paperform](https://paperform.co/) comes in.
+For all the advances we've made in the world—sending billionaires to the moon, having the power of a supercomputer in our pockets—it's still weirdly difficult to code beautiful online forms (seriously, PHP is a pain.)
+That's where [Paperform](https://paperform.co/) comes in.

 Paperform empowers you to create beautiful [online forms](https://paperform.co/blog/best-online-form-builders/) and landing pages without any code.
 Just use our free-text editor to build anything from basic [contact forms](https://paperform.co/templates/contact-us-form/) to complex [eCommerce pages](https://paperform.co/templates/apparel-order-form/) that can be embedded anywhere on the internet.

 Use our theme tools to get started, then add your own unique tweaks with support for custom HTML and CSS.
 Developing on WordPress?
-We’ve even got a plugin that makes [embedding forms on WordPress](https://paperform.co/blog/wordpress-form-builder-plugins/) a breeze—and makes life way easier for you and your clients.
+We've even got a plugin that makes [embedding forms on WordPress](https://paperform.co/blog/wordpress-form-builder-plugins/) a breeze—and makes life way easier for you and your clients.

-But that’s not all you can do.
+But that's not all you can do.
 Want to collect feedback from [satisfied customers](https://paperform.co/blog/customer-satisfaction-survey/)?
 Send a [client questionnaire](https://paperform.co/templates/new-client-onboarding-form/) for each new project?
 Or maybe you want to set up a [landing page](https://paperform.co/blog/one-page-website/) where you can sell [online courses](https://paperform.co/blog/online-course-ideas/), schedule appointments and [grow a mailing list](https://paperform.co/blog/email-list-sign-ups/)?

 With Paperform you can do all that and more.
 And with our 3,000+ Direct and Zapier integrations, connecting with the rest of your tech stack to streamline your web development workflow is so easy your grandma could do it